drwetter/testssl.sh/Readme.md

 ### Key features

 * Clear output: you can tell easily whether anything is good or bad.
-* Machine readable output.
+* Machine readable output (CSV, two JSON formats)
-* No installation needed: Linux, OSX/Darwin, FreeBSD, NetBSD, MSYS2/Cygwin,
+* No need to install or to configure something.
+No gems, CPAN, pip or the like.
-  WSL work out of the box.
+* Works out of the box: Linux, OSX/Darwin, FreeBSD, NetBSD, MSYS2/Cygwin, WSL (bash on Windows).
 Only OpenBSD needs bash.
-No need to install or to configure something.
-No gems, CPAN, pip or the like.
 * A Dockerfile is provided, there's also an offical container @ dockerhub.
 * Flexibility: You can test any SSL/TLS enabled and STARTTLS service, not only web servers at port 443.